TheHive-Project/TheHiveDocs/training-material.md

 ### Use It

-You can start using TheHive & Cortex once the VM is started.
+Start the VM and make sure the `/var/log/thehive` and `/var/log/cortex` directories exist.
+If they don't, please use the following commands to create them:

+`$ sudo mkdir /var/log/thehive && sudo chown thehive:thehive /var/log/thehive && sudo service thehive restart`

+`$ sudo mkdir /var/log/cortex && sudo chown cortex:cortex /var/log/cortex && sudo service cortex restart`

 To access TheHive, point your browser to the following URL:

 [http://IP_OF_VM:9000](http://IP_OF_VM:9000)

-For Cortex, the port is 9999:
+To access Cortex, point your browser to the following URL:

 [http://IP_OF_VM:9999](http://IP_OF_VM:9999)